Four Problems with New York’s Estate Tax Laws

-More Generous Tax Benefits Elsewhere
+4. There Are More Generous Tax Benefits Elsewhere

 Moliver agrees that the state’s laws may motivate some wealthy people to leave New York for states with more favorable tax climates.
 “Having said that, none of my clients have said they will move because of this,” she says.

-If you want more information on this area of law, see our tax overview.
+For more general information on this area of law, see our tax overview.